emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The Request-Tag option is repeatable because this easily allows stateless proxies to "chain" their origin address.
-Were it a single option, they would need to employ some length/value scheme to avoid confusing requests without a Request-Tag option with requests that carry a zero-length request tag.
+They can perform the steps of {{simpleproxy}} without the need to create an option value that is the concatenation of the received option and their own value, and can simply add a new Request-Tag option unconditionally.

-In earlier versions of this draft, the Request-Tag option used to be critical and unsafe to forward.
+In draft versions of this document, the Request-Tag option used to be critical and unsafe to forward.
 That design was based on an erroneous understanding of which blocks could be composed according to {{RFC7959}}.

 ## Rationale for Introducing the Option